agcdtmr/cfg_group_project/README.md

 ## Getting Started
 1. Go to our GitHub [repo](https://github.com/agcdtmr/cfg_group_project).
-2. Fork or clone our project to your local directory.
+2. Clone our project to your local directory.
 3. Install the python libraries below if necessary:
 - Flask
 ```